 We are a holding company with no material operations of our own.
 We conduct substantially all of our education business in China through contractual arrangements with New Oriental China, our variable interest entity, and its schools and subsidiaries and shareholder.
 See "Item 4.
 Information on the Company-C. Organizational Structure-Contractual Arrangements with New Oriental China, Its Schools and Subsidiaries and Its Shareholder" for a summary of these contractual arrangements.
 In the fiscal year ended May 31, 2015, we entered into a series of contractual arrangements with Xuncheng Network, a then wholly-owned subsidiary of New Oriental China, its subsidiaries and its shareholder as part of an internal restructuring.
-Following a change in our restructuring strategy, these contractual arrangements were terminated in September 2015.
+Following a change in our restructure-Contractual arrangements were terminated in September 2015.
 See "Item 4.
-Information on the Company-C. Organizational Structure-Contractual Arrangements with Xuncheng Network, Its Subsidiary and Its Shareholder" for a summary of these contractual arrangements.
+Information on the Company-C. Organizational Structure-Contractual Arrangements with Xuncheng Network, Its Subsidiary and Its Shareholder" for a summary of these contractual arrangements with Xuncheng Network, Its Subsidiary and Its Shareholder" for a summary of these contractual arrangements with Xuncheng Network, Its Subsidiary and Its Shareholder" for a summary of these contractual arrangements.
 In the fiscal years ended May 31, 2014, 2015 and 2016, our variable interest entity(ies) contributed in aggregate 98.4%, 97.9% and 97.7%, respectively, of our total net revenues.
 Our operations not conducted through contractual arrangements with our variable interest entity(ies) primarily consist of our kindergarten programs and the leasing of our commercial property.
 As of May 31, 2015 and 2016, our variable interest entity(ies) accounted for an aggregate of 64.8% and 69.8%, respectively, of our total assets, and 92.7% and 93.7%, respectively, of our total liabilities.
 The assets not associated with our variable interest entity(ies) primarily consist of cash and cash equivalents, term deposits and short-term investments.
-As of May 31, 2015 and 2016, US\$90.7 million and US\$51.9 million, respectively, of these assets were denominated in U.S. dollars, and \$283.3 million and US\$317.6 million, respectively, of these assets were denominated in RMB.
+As of May 31, 2015 and 2016, US\$90.7 million and US\$51.9 million, respect